 The Attorney General provides Consumer Alerts to inform the public of unfair, misleading, or deceptive business practices, and to provide information and guidance on other issues of concern.
 Consumer Alerts are not legal advice, legal authority, or a binding legal opinion from the Department of Attorney General.

-AFTER THE FLOOD - Don’t Let a Flood Emergency Lead to a Flood of Scams; Be Wary of Scammers Attracted by FEMA Payments
+After the Flood - Don’t Let a Flood Emergency Lead to a Flood of Scams; Be Wary of Scammers Attracted by FEMA Payments

-Floods and other weather disasters can take an emotional, physical, and financial toll on all affected.
+Flood and other weather disasters take an emotional, physical, and often a financial toll on all affected.
 Whatever the type of disaster – affected homeowners want to repair the damage right away to get back to a sense of normalcy.
-And with a flood, acting quickly to avoid further problems such as mold infestation can be important, or when the availability of FEMA payments to flood victims is in the news, a weather disaster is an invitation to unscrupulous scammers seeking to take advantage of otherwise careful consumers.
+And with a flood, when acting quickly to avoid further problems such as mold infestation can be important, or when the availability of FEMA payments to flood victims is in the news, a weather disaster is an invitation to unscrupulous scammers seeking to take advantage of otherwise careful consumers.
 Don’t lose FEMA disaster payments to fraudulent contractors or otherwise let the aftermath of a flood turn into an opportunity for scams.

-For Emergency Help Information, Shelter Resources, and disaster kits: Phone the 211 United Way referral service, or the local Red Cross at 1-800-774-6066 (Southeastern Michigan Regional Chapter) or visit: http://www.redcross.org/mi/detroit/about/contact.
+For Emergency Help Information and Shelter Resources: Phone the 211 line United Way referral service, or the local Red Cross at 800-774-6066 (Southeastern Michigan Regional Chapter).

 Avoid Being Scammed

-To avoid falling victim to con artists who travel to disaster sites to take advantage of homeowners desperate to return to “normal,” make sure you take the following steps:
+To avoid falling victim to con artists who often travel to disaster sites in order to take advantage of homeowners desperate to return to “normal,” make sure you take the following steps:

 After the flood has passed, an unfortunate aftermath may be a flood of water-damaged vehicles on the used car market.
-Floods can damage vital parts of a car including airbag sensors, brakes, and the electrical system – and the damage may not show up right away.
-Be on the lookout for used-car sale offers that seem “too good to be true.”
+Floods can damage vital parts of a car including airbag sensors, brakes, and electrical system – and the damage may not show up right away.
+Be on the lookout for used car sale offers that seem ‘too good to be true.’
 Before purchasing, have the vehicle inspected by an independent, competent automotive technician who has no relation to the seller.
-Also check the vehicle history through the National Motor Vehicle Title Information System established by the Department of Justice at www.vehiclehistory.gov.
-Additional information on how to protect against purchasing a flood damaged vehicle is available at: http://1.usa.gov/VmUOI8.
+Also check the vehicle history through the National Motor Vehicle Title Information System established by the Department of Justice.
+A Consumer Alert with additional information on how to protect against purchasing a flood damaged vehicle is available on the Attorney General website.

-Complaints against a licensed builder may be filed the Michigan Department of Licensing & Regulatory Affairs, Bureau of Commercial Services, Enforcement Division.
-Complaint filing instructions and complaint form available at online at: http://1.usa.gov/1t3hnOc.
-If the contractor is not licensed and is required to be, contact your local law enforcement authorities, because failure to obtain a license may constitute a violation of criminal law.
+Complaints against a licensed builder may be filed with the Michigan Department of Licensing & Regulatory Affairs, Bureau of Commercial Services, Enforcement Division.
+Complaint filing instructions and complaint form available online.
+If the contractor is not licensed and is required to be, contact your local authorities, because failure to obtain a license may constitute a violation of criminal law.